Nick777-Pixel/vercel-blog/pages/posts/good-design.md

 It’s like the [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) algorithm.
 Over time, we move and try, again and again, and we seem to be closer to the best result in our sights.

-But unfortunately, that “good result”—the hill from that chart, is a moving target.
+But unfortunately, the “good result”—that peak on our previous chart, is a moving target.
 We get bored with the same aesthetics every once in a while, and the environment changes rapidly as well.
 The term “trend”, describes the shape of good design in people’s minds at a certain time.

 ![Good Design moves over time](../../public/images/good-design-3.png)